-Fifteen fire crews battling Auckland blaze at storage facility in East Tamaki
+Storage units damaged in overnight blaze at East Tamaki

 The fire caps off a busy night for emergency services across Auckland.

-A search and rescue operation has been launched after a fisherman was washed off rocks at Whatipu Beach.
+A search and rescue operation was launched after a fisherman was washed off rocks at Whatipu Beach.

 Two people have serious injuries after a major crash in Milford, while another person has been seriously injured in a major crash in Western Springs.